dmouscher/nomic/rules-public.md

 ## 363

 A random active player will recieve a ring.
 One may bring the ring to a new location called Mordor for 10 points.
 A player may only enter Mordor by legal game actions.
 One cannot simply walk/move into Mordor.

+## 367

+Once the total gray goo reaches a count of 2^169 (number of atoms on earth), the game ends as the earth is consummed by the gray goo.
+The person with the most points wins the game at that point.
+It is believed that at that point gray goo consumes the rest of the universe, collapses to form a singularity, and births a new universe where corgis evolved as the intelligent species.